kauevestena/deep_pavements_lite/README.md

             --lon_min <min_longitude> \
             --lat_max <max_latitude> \
             --lon_max <max_longitude> \
+            [--mapillary_token "<token>"] \
             [--max_images <count>] \
             [--half_res | --quarter_res] \
             [--debug]

 (Or If you wanna use it inside VSCode, as a dev container, you can use the "devcontainer.json" at the .devcontainer folder, but don't forget to create the folder and the token file!)

-Inside the container you can create a file called "workspace/data/mapillary_token" and put your token there.
-Or simply on repo root, both are accepted.
+Inside the container you can create a file called "workspace/data/mapillary_token" and put your token there, store it at the repo root, or pass `--mapillary_token` directly.